-As things stand, it may be a similar amount of time from the first rematch to the second.
+As things stand, it may be similar from the first rematch to the second.
 February to April 2021 would make complete sense in the current climate.
-This gives Wilder ample drawing board hours to comb over what exactly went wrong.
+This gives Wilder ample drawing board hours to determine what went wrong.

 Fury’s manner of victory could still mean nothing if Wilder can find that eye of the tiger once again in bout three.

-Massive belief will certainly be on display from Fury at any media formalities during the build-up and Wilder will have to take a lot of abuse for his performance in 2020.
+Fury will certainly display massive belief at any media formalities during the build-up, and Wilder will have to take a lot of abuse for his performance in 2020.

-If he can mentally overcome this, then it’s game on come fight time.
+If he can mentally overcome this, then it’s game on fight time.

 Could Fury be guilty of being over-confident this time around? – Will Wilder be mentally stronger in adversity?

 Those are both questions fans and media alike want answers to.
 That’s what makes this encounter even more intriguing than the last.

 All will be revealed once a date is secured for Fury vs Wilder III, and the world can begin to look forward to another installment of the most-anticipated top-division rivalry since the 1990s.